green discharge no std

 Overview

 Green discharge doesn’t always mean you are suffering from a sexually transmitted disease (STD).
-Women experience different hormonal changes all throughout their lives which may cause different symptoms in females belonging to different age groups.
-There are different UTI infections other than STDs which can cause green discharge along with painful urination, foul smell, and itching.
-In this article, we have compiled a list of possible causes and patient scenarios where green discharge can be explained and what you can do about it.
+Women experience hormonal changes throughout life that may affect vaginal discharge.
+Different vaginal and cervical infections besides STIs can cause green discharge along with painful urination, foul smell, and itching.
+In this article, we have compiled a list of possible causes and patient scenarios where green vaginal discharge can be explained, and what you can do about it.

 What are the reasons for green discharge other than STD?

-Patients have different queries and scenarios in which green discharge can be explained differently with different symptoms, including:
+Patients have different queries and scenarios in which green discharge can present with different symptoms, including:

 1. I haven’t had sex in years, but I’m experiencing green discharge.
 What could it be?